 - b.
 It shall promulgate the guidelines or criteria to govern the conduct of the nomination, and the same shall be properly disclosed in the company's information or proxy statement or such other reports required to be submitted to the SEC. - The nomination of all director, more particularly of independent directors, shall be conducted by the Committee prior to a stockholders' meeting.
-All nominations recommendations shall be signed by the nominating stockholders together with acceptance and the conformity οf the nominees. - d.
-The Committee shall prescreen the qualifications and prepare a final list of all candidates and put in place screening policies and parameters that meet at least the minimum requirements of SEC Memorandum Circular No. 16 and BSP Circular No. 296 Series of 2001 to facilitate its task to effectively review the qualifications of the nominees for directors, specifically more for independent director/s.
+All nominations recommendations shall be signed by the nominating stockholders together with the acceptance and the conformity οf nominees. - d.
+The Committee shall prescreen the qualifications and prepare a final list of all candidates and put in place screening policies and parameters that meet at least the minimum requirements of SEC Memorandum Circular No. 16 and BSP Circular No. 296 Series of 2001 to facilitate its task to effectively review the of the qualifications nominees for directors, specifically more for independent director/s.

-Shall review and evaluate the qualifications of all persons nominated to the Board and of all persons appointed to positions beginning from Department and Division Head, as well as all promotions to any Bank Officer position.
+Governance Committee, shall review and evaluate the qualifications of all persons nominated to the Board and of all persons appointed to positions beginning from Department and Division Head, as well as all promotions to any Bank Officer position.

 - b.
-It shall promulgate the guidelines or criteria to govern the conduct of the nomination, and the same shall be properly disclosed in the company's information or proxy statement or such other reports required to be submitted to the SEC. - c.
-The nomination of all directors, more particularly of independent director/s, shall be conducted by the Committee prior to stockholders' meeting.
-All nominations orrecommendations shall be signed by the nominating stockholders together with the acceptance and conformity of the nominees. - d.
-The Committee shall prescreen the qualifications and prepare a final list of all candidates and put in place policies screening and parameters that meet at least the minimum requirements of relevant BSP and SEC circulars and issuances to facilitate its task to effectively review the qualifications of the nominees for directors. specifically more for independent director/s. - e.
+It shall promulgate the guidelines or criteria to govern the conduct of the nomination, and the same shall be properly disclosed in the company's information or proxy statement or such other reports required to be submitted to the SEC. - The nomination of directors, more particularly of independent director/s, shall be conducted by the Committee prior stockholders' meeting. ΑII nominations or recommendations shall be signed by the nominating stockholders together with acceptance the and conformity of the nominees. - The Committee shall prescreen the qualifications and prepare a final list of all candidates and put in place screening policies parameters that meet at least the minimum requirements of relevant BSP and SEC circulars and issuances to facilitate its task to effectively review the qualifications of the nominees for directors. more specifically for independent director/s. - e.
 After the nomination, the Committee shall prepare a Final List of Candidates which shall contain all the

-- After the nomination, the Committee shall prepare a Final List of Candidates which shall contain all the information about all the nominees for directors, more particularly independent directors, as required under Part IV (A) and (C) of Annex "C" of SRC Rule 12, which list shall be made available to the SEC and to all stockholders through the filing and distribution of the Information Statement Proxy Statement, in accordance with SRC Rule 17.1 (b) or SRC Rule 20, through the filing and distribution of Information Statement or Proxy Statement, in SRC accordance with Rule 17.1 (b) or SRC Rule 20, respectively, or such other reports the company is required to submit to the SEC.
-The name of the person or group of persons who recommended the nomination of the independent director/s shall be identified in such report includina anv relationship the with nominee. - Only nominees whose names appear on the Final List of Candidates shall be eligible election as directors, more specifically for Independent Directors.
+- After the nomination, the Committee shall prepare a Final List of Candidates which shall contain all the information about all the nominees for directors, more particularly independent directors, as required under Part IV (A) and (C) of Annex "C" of SRC Rule 12, which list shall be made available to the SEC and to all stockholders through the filing and distribution of the Information Statement or Proxy Statement, in accordance with SRC Rule 17.1 (b) or SRC Rule 20, through the filing and distribution of Information Statement or Proxy Statement, in SRC accordance with Rule 17.1 (b) or SRC Rule 20, respectively, or in such other reports the company is required to submit to the SEC.
+The name of the person or group of persons who recommended the nomination of the director/s independent shall be identified in such including report anv relationship with the nominee. - Only nominees whose names appear on the Final List of Candidates shall be eligible for election as directors, more specifically for Independent Directors.
 No other nomination shall be entertained after the Final List of Candidates shall have been prepared.
 No further nomination shall be entertained or allowed on the floor during the actual stockholders' annual meeting, except in the unlikely event that a